swesterveld/udacity-nd004-p4-conference-organization-app/README.md

 - `deleteSessionInWishlist()` -- removes the session from the user’s list of sessions they are interested in attending

+The endpoint methods for adding and deleting are implemented on a similar way as the previously mentioned methods for adding and deleting speakers.
+They invoke a generic method called `_updateSessionsInWishlist` that will either add or delete an item to or from the wishlist, based on a boolean-parameter.

 ## Task 3: Work on indexes and queries